redis/redis-doc/topics/benchmarks.md

 Using this tool is quite easy, and you can also write your own benchmark, but as with any benchmarking activity, there are some pitfalls to avoid.

+Running only a subset of the tests
+---

+You don't need to run all the default tests every time you execute redis-benchmark.
+The simplest thing to select only a subset of tests is to use the `-t` option like in the following example:

+    $ redis-benchmark -t set,lpush -n 100000 -q
+    SET: 74239.05 requests per second
+    LPUSH: 79239.30 requests per second

+In the above example we asked to just run test the SET and LPUSH commands, in quite mode (see the `-q` switch).

+It is also possible to specify the command to benchmark directly like in the following example:

+    $ redis-benchmark -n 100000 -q script load "redis.call('set','foo','bar')"
+    script load redis.call('set','foo','bar'): 69881.20 requests per second

+Selecting the size of the key space
+---

+By default the benchmark runs against a single key.
+In Redis the difference between such a synthetic benchmark and a real one is not huge since it is an in memory system, however it is possible to stress cache misses and in general to simulate a more real-world work load by using a large key space.

+This is obtained by using the `-r` switch.
+For instance if I want to run one million of SET operations, using a random key for every operation out of 100k possible keys, I'll use the following command line:

+    $ redis-cli flushall
+    OK

+    $ redis-benchmark -t set -r 100000 -n 1000000
+    ====== SET ======
+      1000000 requests completed in 13.86 seconds
+      50 parallel clients
+      3 bytes payload
+      keep alive: 1

+    99.76% `<=` 1 milliseconds
+    99.98% `<=` 2 milliseconds
+    100.00% `<=` 3 milliseconds
+    100.00% `<=` 3 milliseconds
+    72144.87 requests per second

+    $ redis-cli dbsize
+    (integer) 99993

+Using pipelining
+---

+By default every client (the benchmark simulates 50 clients if not otherwise specified with `-c`) sends the next command only when the reply of the previous command is received, this means that the server will likely need a read call in order to read each command from every client.
+Also RTT is payed as well.

+Redis supports [/topics/pipelining](pipelining), so it is possible to send multiple commands at once, a feature often exploited by real world applications.
+Redis pipelining is able to dramatically improve the number of operations per second a server is able do deliver.

+This is an example of running the benchmark in a Macbook air 11" using a pipeling of 16 commands:

+    $ redis-benchmark -n 1000000 -t set,get -P 16 -q
+    SET: 403063.28 requests per second
+    GET: 508388.41 requests per second

+Using pipelining resulted into a sensible amount of more commands processed.

 Pitfalls and misconceptions
 ---------------------------